Skip to content

 Funding for Food and Beverage Establishments

-For food and beverage establishments, Ohio has earmarked funding to provide a lifeline during challenging economic times.
-Specifically, initiatives begun under Senate Bill 108 allocate funds to assist restaurants, bars, and other similar businesses that have been significantly affected by the pandemic and other economic disruptions.
-Grants are designed to cover expenses like payroll, rent, and utility costs to help these businesses maintain operations.
+For food and beverage establishments, Ohio has earmarked funding at various points to provide a lifeline during challenging economic times.
+Historically, initiatives such as those begun under Senate Bill 108 allocated funds to assist restaurants, bars, and other similar businesses affected by economic disruptions.
+Grants were designed to cover expenses like payroll, rent, and utility costs to help these businesses maintain operations.
+While pandemic-specific programs have wound down, food and beverage businesses in Ohio can still access industry grants through the Ohio Department of Development's broader economic development portfolio, as well as local programs administered by cities and counties.

 Grants for Lodging and Entertainment Businesses

-Similarly, the state's support for lodging and entertainment businesses is exemplified through the Lodging Grant, a direct result of Senate Bill 109.
-This bill acknowledges the severe impact of reduced travel and tourism on hotels and the hospitality industry at large.
-Entertainment venues, hit hard by social distancing mandates, have also been allocated funds to sustain them through periods of limited operation and reduce the financial strain caused by the pandemic.
+Similarly, the state's support for lodging and entertainment businesses has been demonstrated through programs like the Lodging Grant, a direct result of Senate Bill 109, which acknowledged the severe impact of reduced travel and tourism on hotels and the hospitality industry.
+Entertainment venues affected by reduced attendance and social distancing mandates were also allocated funds to reduce their financial strain.
+Today, lodging and entertainment businesses can explore funding through Ohio's Community Development Block Grant (CDBG) programs and the Ohio Tourism Development Activity Tax Credit, which supports investments in tourism-facing infrastructure and experiences.

 Nonprofit and Community-Based Funding Opportunities in Ohio